Cauliflower Sweet Potato Chickpea Curry

 - Bring to a boil, then turn the heat to low.
 Simmer for 20 minutes, stirring occasionally, until the cauliflower and potatoes are fork tender.

-- Serve the curry on top the rice and garnish with fresh cilantro, if you desire.
+- Serve over rice and garnish with kale chips if desired.